THE IRISH DIVORCE ACT

 (i) take out a life insurance policy for the benefit of the applicant or child,

-(ii) assign some or all of the benefit of an existing life insurance policy to the applicant or child,
+(ii) assign the benefit of an existing life insurance policy to the applicant or child,

 (iii) continue to pay life insurance premiums.
 (See s.16(2)(d))